 We marked 26 nesting adult female eiders in June 2006.
 Transmitters were designed to provide 1400 hours of transmission time and were programmed to last 2 years (through June 2008).
 Due to defective batteries, most transmitters failed prematurely.
 One bird died during December.
-Of the remaining 25 individuals; 23 provided information in winter, 16 throughout spring, 15 during summer, 7 at the beginning of fall (1 Aug.), and 5 are still providing data as of 24 September 2007.
+Of the remaining 25 individuals; 23 provided information in winter, 16 throughout spring, 15 during summer, 7 at the beginning of fall (1 Aug.), and 5 into winter 2007/2008.

-In winter, 15 (65%) individuals moved < 15 km from their nest sites (8 <5 km, 3 <10 km, and 4 < 15 km).
+In winter 2006/2007, 15 (65%) individuals moved < 15 km from their nest sites (8 <5 km, 3 <10 km, and 4 < 15 km).
 Seven (30%) moved > 35 km and < 130 km to nearby islands or shoals.
-One moved 210 km out of the Near Islands to Buldir Island.
+One eider moved 210 km out of the Near Islands to Buldir Island.
 Distinct breeding, staging, and wintering areas were identified for only 1 individual.
 All other eiders used the same nearshore waters during spring staging, summer, and fall.
 Eiders either wintered in the same area they nested (found on land and in waters adjacent to the area used in summer) or were found in discrete wintering areas nearby, at adjacent islands, or over off-shore shoals.
 All waters were very shallow with some portions exposed at low tide.
-Once birds arrived to wintering areas (Oct-Nov), with a few exceptions, they remained there until early or mid-April
+Once birds arrived to wintering areas (Oct.-Nov.), with a few exceptions, they remained there until early or mid-April.
+Five individuals' transmitters provided data into their second winter (2007/2008).
+All returned to the areas they nested, staged, and wintered the previous year.
+The single individual who wintered at Buldir Island in 2006/2007 and 2007/2008 returned to the same nesting area she was marked in 2006.